msguerra74/Automata/README.md

 ### Usage

 1. Modify the 'Projects/_example.com/project.json' file variables to match your project needs.
-(NOTE: You can also duplicate the '_example.com' directory for multiple projects, so long as you point to the appropriate 'project.json' file at the top of the 'Gruntfile.js' file)
+(NOTE: You can also duplicate the '_example.com' directory for multiple projects, so long as you point to the appropriate 'project.json' file at the top of the 'Gruntfile.js' file).
-2. From the command prompt, navigate to the 'Automaton' folder and run either of the following Grunt tasks:
+2. From the command prompt, navigate to the 'Automaton' folder and run any of the following Grunt tasks:
-    - 'grunt' to run in development mode.
+    - 'grunt' to develop the site with instant feedback
-    - 'grunt build' to build site.
+    - 'grunt build' to build the current site
+    - 'grunt download' to download the latest vendor files (.htaccess, _normalize.scss, jquery.min.js, and oldie.min.js)
 3. More on usage later...

-### Roadmap
+### Browser support

-- Widgets
-    - Categories / tag page
-    - Contact form
-    - Post archive page
-    - Post comments (Disqus?)
-    - Search
-    - Social media
+Browser support will depend on the type of project created, so any browser can be supported if needed.
+Out of the box, however, Automaton is designed to work with all major modern browsers (Android, Chrome, Firefox, iOS, Opera, and Safari), as well as Internet Explorer 8 and up.
+An 'oldie.js' script has been included by default, which allows IE8 (and lower) to understand HTML5 sectioning elements and CSS3 media queries.
+Normalize.css v2.x and auto vendor prefixing has also been included, which provides support for IE8+.
+To support IE7 and lower, normalize.css v1.x will need to be substituted and appropriate CSS 'hacks' will need to be used.

 The MIT License (MIT)
 ---------------------